Arnesh M. Sujanani

 Waterloo, Ontario

-I am a postdoctoral fellow at University of Waterloo’s Department of Combinatorics and Optimization where I am advised by Stephen Vavasis, Henry Wolkowicz, and Walaa Moursi from C&O and Saeed Ghadimi from MS&E. I am interested broadly in continuous optimization, semidefinite programming, scientific computing, and efficient numerical methods for optimization.
-The main focus of my research is to develop scalable, fast, and parameter-free first order-methods for large-scale optimization.
+I am a postdoctoral fellow at University of Waterloo’s Department of Combinatorics and Optimization where I am advised by Henry Wolkowicz (24-26), Saeed Ghadimi (24-26), Walaa Moursi (24-26), and Stephen Vavasis (24-25).
+I am interested broadly in optimization for machine learning, continuous optimization, semidefinite programming, scientific computing, and numerical linear algebra.
+The main focus of my research is to develop scalable, fast, and parameter-free first order-methods for large-scale optimization problems, particularly those arising in machine learning and data science.

 Previously, I received my PhD in Operations Research in Summer 2024 from Georgia Tech ISyE where I was advised by Renato D.C.
 Monteiro.
 I also received my M.S. in Mathematics in Spring 2024 from Georgia Tech and a B.S. in Applied and Computational Mathematics in Spring 2019 from University of Southern California.